urbanautomaton/urbanautomaton.com/content/blog/2013-08-27-rails-autoloading-hell.markdown

 returned.
 In the second example, `A` is not part of the nesting, so `::C` is returned.

+Loins suitably girded, let's move on to the main topic:

 ## Rails Constant Autoloading

-Ruby has a built-in [`autoload`](http://ruby-doc.org/core-2.0/Module.html#method-i-autoload) feature[^2], which allows the programmer to specify the file location at which a given constant can be found.
+Ruby has a built-in [`autoload`](http://ruby-doc.org/core-2.0/Module.html#method-i-autoload) feature[^3], which allows the programmer to specify the file location at which a given constant can be found.
 Ruby will then load that file when the constant is first referred to by the program.